Where we’ve come from

 The Public Officers Superannuation Fund was authorised to operate as a superannuation fund as it had Nambawan Super Ltd as the corporate trustee, Kina Investment and Superannuation Services Ltd as the Fund Administrators and Kina Fund Managers as the investment managers.
 The change to the superannuation industry saw the exponential growth of the fund from a K500 million fund in 2000 to a K4.1 billion fund in 2014 and continues to grow stronger every day.

-Initially the Public Officers Superannuation Fund had POSF Limited as the licensed corporate trustee.
-In 2007 after a re branding exercise, the name POSF Limited was changed to Nambawan Super Limited which continues to be the corporate Trustee of the Public Officers Superannuation Fund.
+Initially, the Public Officers Superannuation Fund had POSF Limited as the licensed corporate trustee.
+In 2007 after a rebranding exercise, the name POSF Limited was changed to Nambawan Super Limited.

 Nambawan Super has a competent executive management team with a commercially experienced Board of Directors composed of two non-resident and seven resident directors including two females on the Board of Directors.
 All officers of the trustee are subject to the stringent fit and proper checks by the Central Bank.